silverbulletmd/silverbullet/docs/Install.md

 Excited to use SilverBullet?
 Here are a few ways for you to deploy it.

 > **note** Note
-> There is now an additional option: the (commercial) [desktop app](https://silverbullet.plus) version of SilverBullet.
+> There is now an additional option: the [desktop app](https://silverbullet.plus) version of SilverBullet.

 # localhost (desktop, laptop)
 While this is not an ideal deployment (it limits accessing your space to _just your own machine_), it is an easy way to get started (although [SilverBullet+](https://silverbullet.plus) may be an even lower-friction option to consider): simply run the SilverBullet server on your own laptop or desktop.